-Number of Class A C Sto Owned Common ck Prior to Maximum Number of Shares of Common Stock to be Offered Pursuant to this Number of Shares of Class A Common Stock Owned After Offering Name of Selling Stockholder ng Stockholder Number (1) Percen Prospectus Number (3) Percent (2) CF Principal Investments LLC (4) 25,250,000
+Class A C Sto Owned er of Shares of s A Common Stock ned Prior to Offering Maximum Number of Shares of Common Stock to be Offered Pursuant to this Number o Class A Cor Owner Offe nmon Stock Name of Selling Stockholder Number (1) Percent (2) rcent (2) Prospectus Percent (2) CF Principal Investments LLC (4) 25,250,000

-- (1) Number of shares owned prior to this offering is as of January 27, 2023.
+(1) Number of shares owned prior to this offering is as of January 27, 2023.
 In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering all of the shares that the Holder may be required to purchase under the Purchase Agreement, because the issuance of such shares is solely at our discretion and is subject to conditions contained in the Purchase Agreement, the satisfaction of which are entirely outside of the Holder's control, including the registration statement that includes this prospectus becoming and remaining effective.
 Furthermore, the purchases of shares of our Class A Common Stock are subject to certain agreed upon maximum amount limitations set forth in the Purchase Agreement.
 Also, the Purchase Agreement prohibits us from issuing and selling any shares to the Holder to the extent such shares, when aggregated with all other shares then beneficially owned by Cantor, would cause Cantor's beneficial ownership of shares of our Class A Common Stock to exceed the 4.99% Beneficial Ownership Cap.
 The Purchase Agreement also prohibits us from issuing or selling shares of Class A Common Stock under the Purchase Agreement in excess of the 19.99% Exchange Cap, unless we obtain stockholder approval to do so.
-Neither the Beneficial Ownership Cap nor the Exchange Cap (to the extent applicable under Nasdaq rules) may be amended or waived under the Purchase Agreement. - (2) Applicable percentage ownership is based on 160,340,631 shares of Class A Common Stock as of January 27, 2023. - (3) Assumes the sale of all shares of Class A Common Stock being offered pursuant to this prospectus. - CF Group Management, Inc. ("CFGM") is the managing general partner of Cantor Fitzgerald, L.P. ("CFLP") and directly or indirectly controls the managing general partner of Cantor Fitzgerald Securities ("CFS"), the sole member of Cantor.
+Neither the Beneficial Ownership Cap nor the Exchange Cap (to the extent applicable under Nasdaq rules) may be amended or waived under the Purchase Agreement.

+(2) Applicable percentage ownership is based on 160,340,631 shares of Class A Common Stock as of January 27, 2023.

+(3) Assumes the sale of all shares of Class A Common Stock being offered pursuant to this prospectus.

+(4) CF Group Management, Inc. ("CFGM") is the managing general partner of Cantor Fitzgerald, L.P. ("CFLP") and directly or indirectly controls the managing general partner of Cantor Fitzgerald Securities ("CFS"), the sole member of Cantor.
 Howard Lutnick is Chairman and Chief Executive of CFGM and trustee of CFGM's sole stockholder.
 CFLP, indirectly, holds a majority of the ownership interests in CFS, and therefore also indirectly, Cantor.
 As such, each of CFLP, CFGM, CFS and Mr. Lutnick may be deemed to have beneficial ownership of the securities directly held by Cantor.
 Each such entity or person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.
 The foregoing should not be construed in and of itself as an admission by any of CFLP, CFGM, CFS or Mr. Lutnick as to beneficial ownership of the securities beneficially owned, directly, Cantor.
 The business address of Cantor is 110 East 59th Street, New York, NY 10022.